-It’s important to note a number of factors should be considered when examining the number of inserts and pages retailers send into the marketplace.
+It’s important to note a number of factors that should be considered when examining the number of inserts and pages retailers send into the marketplace.
 Market Track’s granular level of data reflects regional versioning and market specific differences.
 This is accomplished through an extensive collections process, including physically obtaining the ads from the various markets in which they are distributed.
 In the instance that retailers send additional circulars to a limited number of markets, Market Track’s information reflects these nuances through numbers with decimals (for average number of inserts per market) and odd numbers (for average number of pages).

 About Market Track: